myhero105/Coursera-Developing-Data-Products/README.md

 ## Coursera-Developing-Data-Products
+## Please see this link for my Shiny app (https://developing-data-product.shinyapps.io/developing-data-product/)
-## Please see this link for the HTML document of week2 assignment (https://myhero105.github.io/Coursera-Developing-Data-Products/)
+## Please see this link for my Reproducible Pitch Presentation (http://rpubs.com/Myhero105/285531)